 We grant you behind the scene access to 12 renowned practitioners to provide you with industry perspective and related information.
 A way to enrich your experience and get relevant insights.
 Each interactive session comprises a presentation plus an open Q&A session to facilitate interaction.
 Info about other guest speakers soon.

 Folio has not only changed the perspective of my future as a photographer, but it also changed the course of my career.
 Both PhMuseum and Witty Books granted me opportunities that, because of my context, I would not have been able to access.
 Allan Salas, Folio Class 2021

-This masterclass offers you the concrete and unprecedented opportunity to have the work of 1 participant published and fully founded.
-All the participants will also see their project become a ready-to-print dummy.
+This masterclass offers you the concrete and unprecedented opportunity to have the work of a participant published and fully founded.
+All the class members will also see their projects become ready-to-print dummies.